-What I can’t do in this article is explain how to do every step.
-That would take, well, an entire website.
+There are bits of advice scattered all over the internet on how to write a book, how to market it, how to outline, how to write a great ending, beginning, middle.
+But that’s exactly what it is: scattered.
+Seeing writing, publishing, and marketing a book as a linear process will help you to do everything in the right order without missing a step — and that is something I don’t see anywhere else.
+I would love to tell how to do every step in this one article, but that would take, well, an entire website.
 But seeing the steps will help aspiring authors understand what it takes to move a book from a simple idea in your head to a book that sells.
 While the step-by-step list won’t give you everything you need, it will make sure that you know what is next and where to focus your attention as you move through the process.

 Before You Start Writing

 These steps are really important.
 If you just sit down and write something, it may be great, but it will almost never sell.
 I frequently see first time authors who have written a complete book, sometimes even paid an editor and a cover designer, and are left with a book that will never sell because it’s missing some key things.
+If a book doesn’t fit well within a genre, doesn’t hit the expected tropes, or doesn’t have a specific market in mind, it will fail.
+Knowing your market before you start writing will save you from putting all that hard work into a book that has no chance to succeed.

 The Written Well genre guides put all this knowledge in one place for you.
 You can find the right cover designs, the right fonts for your titles, the important tropes, cliches to avoid, typical word counts, and a complete layout of the expectations that readers have for your chosen genre.
-The guides also include suggested search terms, sub categories, and places to advertise your book once it’s for sale.
+The guides also include suggested search terms, subgenres, and places to advertise your book once it’s for sale.

 Write To Market Research

+Writing to market is the simple process of learning to understand your audience.
+Because you don’t get rich as an author by reinventing the wheel.
+Readers know what they want.
+They like a particular kind of book and they want more of it.
+They want more of the same thing they loved in the last few books they read in the genre.
 This means that you must take a look at your idea and see where it might fit in the market.
 Researching Amazon categories, other books in the genre, common tropes in the genre, and what high points you need to hit to satisfy readers of the genre.
 If you think you’re going to introduce horror fans to a bit of cozy mystery, or your thriller doesn’t include a ticking clock, you’re just going to disappoint your readers and end up with bad reviews and weak sales numbers.

 Deciding What Book To Write